 Haystack Mountain Trail Map and Elevation Profile

-Here’s a downloadable Haystack Mountain trail map from the Green Mountain National Forest Service.
+Here’s a downloadable Haystack Mountain trail map from the National Forest Service.
 For planning adventures in the national forest, I’d also recommend investing in the waterproof (and totally awesome) Green Mountain National Forest trail maps from National Geographic.

 Tips for Enjoying a Winter Hike on Haystack Mountain Trail in Wilmington